fferdaus/MLPowerPerf/README.md

 If you find this repository useful, please consider citing our paper:

 ```
-@article{chitty2024llm,
+@INPROCEEDINGS{farah2025mlperf,
-  title={LLM-Inference-Bench: Inference Benchmarking of Large Language Models on AI Accelerators},
+  title={Evaluating Energy Efficiency of AI Accelerators Using Two MLPerf Benchmarks},
-  author={Chitty-Venkata, Krishna Teja and Raskar, Siddhisanket and Kale, Bharat and Ferdaus, Farah and Tanikanti, Aditya and Raffenetti, Ken and Taylor, Valerie and Emani, Murali and Vishwanath, Venkatram},
+  author={Ferdaus, Farah and Wu, Xingfu and Taylor, Valerie and Lan, Zhiling and Shanmugavelu, Sanjif and Vishwanath, Venkatram and Papka, Michael E.},
-  journal={arXiv preprint arXiv:2411.00136},
+  booktitle={25th IEEE International Symposium on Cluster, Cloud, and Internet Computing, 2025},
-  year={2024}
+  year={2025}
 }
 ```